 Did you cook prosciutto in your oven or air fryer?

-If you loved your crispy prosciutto, I would appreciate it if you gave it a starred review!
+If you loved your fried prosciutto, I would appreciate it if you gave it a starred review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.